sendgrid/docs/source/User_Guide/Marketing_Campaigns/campaigns.md

 Subject Testing vs. Content Testing
 {% endanchor %}

 When you are A/B testing your email campaigns, you will want to optimize for a specific metric, whether it's opens, clicks, or something else of your choosing.
-While both subject and content testing is available, each caters to testing for specific metrics on the surface.

 Subject testing caters more to open rate, because the subject is usually all the recipient sees until they open their email.
+So if you have high open rates, that’s generally a reflection of the strength of your subject line.
 Once you find a subject that works well, you will potentially see other engagement metrics improve as well.

 Content testing caters more to click rate, because the recipient will not see this content unless they open the email.
+If you have high click rates, it generally means that you have compelling content and calls to action (CTAs).

 {% anchor h3 %}
 Selecting A/B Testing Criteria
 {% endanchor %}

 {% info %}
-You can test up to 6 variations at a time.
+You can test up to 6 variations of your campaign.
 {% endinfo %}

 **Activate A/B Testing** - When you view the “Testing” tab, by default A/B testing will be turned off.
 Click the button that says “Off” to toggle this feature on.